MassFishHunt is getting an upgrade

 - Private property: Finding a place to hunt on private lands requires research and planning, but can be well worth the effort.
 Barring a town regulation, in Massachusetts you don’t need permission to hunt on private land that is not posted against trespass.
 However, it’s strongly recommended that you ask the landowner and get written permission well in advance.
 Click here for tips on hunting private property, including learning how to find out who owns the land.

-- Pheasant stocked areas: MassWildlife will be stocking about 40,000 ring-necked pheasants statewide on public and private lands that are open to hunting.
+- Pheasant stocked areas: MassWildlife will be stocking about 40,000 ring-necked pheasants statewide this fall on public and private lands that are open to hunting.
 Click here to find pheasant stocked areas near you.

 Still need more ideas?
 Click here for information on where to hunt in Massachusetts.